-• Solar District Cup-Permitted for subsequent references when the full program name appears previously or in a more prominent location.
+- Solar District Cup Class of 2021-Permitted for references of specific program cohort when the full program name appears previously or in a more prominent location. - Solar District Cup and/or Class of 2021-Permitted for subsequent references when the full program name appears previously or in a more prominent location.